openwisp/openwisp-utils/README.rst

   <https://github.com/openwisp/ansible-openwisp2>`_
   or `docker-openwisp <https://github.com/openwisp/docker-openwisp>`_

-The data above is collected in the following events:
+The data above is collected during the following events:

 - **Install**: when OpenWISP is installed the first time
 - **Upgrade**: when any OpenWISP module is upgraded